DSIP-FBK/DSIPTS/bash_examples/README.md

 A typical example of plot is displayed below and shows the MSE at different lags in the test set for different models:

 ![plot](figures/weather_test_MSE.jpeg)

+The loss plot is currenty broken on server, you can reproduce it form the notebook `4- results` (see the notebook section)